The Naughtiest Girl in the School: Plot

 Elizabeth Allen is a spoiled girl who is an only child.
 She becomes very upset and outraged when she learns that she is being sent to a boarding school.
-When Elizabeth joins Whyteleafe School she is determined to misbehave so that she will be expelled and able to go back home as soon as possible.
+When Elizabeth joins Whyteleafe School she is determined to misbehave so that she will be expelled and able to return home as soon as possible.
 She is surprised to find that the children run the school through weekly community meetings, and that her behaviour will be judged by her peers.
 It is a portrayal of children's restorative justice, and is based on A. S. Neill's school, Summerhill.

 Main characters

 Elizabeth Allen

 Elizabeth Allen is a pretty girl with dark curly hair and blue eyes.
 All her life she had done as she liked and been spoiled by her family.
 She also hates school.
 Six governesses had come and gone, but not one of them had been able to make Elizabeth obedient or good mannered.
-All the governesses failed; no one got success and she is almost 11 years old.
+All the governesses failed and she is almost 11 years old.
 She does not like other boys and girls.
-They were shocked at her mischief and rude ways.
-Her governess, Miss Scott, describes her trouble:
+They are shocked at her mischief and rude ways.
+Her last governess, Miss Scott, describes her trouble:

 Joan Townsend

-Completely unlike Elizabeth, Joan Townsend is gentle, timid, shy and nervous of confronting people or speaking in public.
+Completely unlike Elizabeth, Joan Townsend is gentle, timid, shy and nervous about confronting people or speaking in public.
 She was a red-haired girl with freckles who is timid because she was left in the background by her parents, who had another child, a boy called Michael who died when he was young.
-Due to his death, Joan's parents didn't think about it much.
+Due to his death, Joan's parents didn't think about her much.
 Although timid, Joan is not weak or silly; later in the series she is found to be an extremely mature and understanding girl.
 She becomes a calm girl that is sensitive for doing the right thing.
 She is Elizabeth's best friend and her first friend was Elizabeth.